 Many people cite the high cost of healthy eating as a reason they cannot eat right, but you should think of the groceries you buy as an investment in your health.

-In my last $0 Weekend Post, I was singing the praises of the iPhone app MyFitnessPal, which alerted me to the fact that I was not getting nearly enough protein in my diet.
+I’ve been singing the praises of the iPhone app MyFitnessPal, which alerted me to the fact that I was not getting nearly enough protein in my diet.
 No wonder my muscle-building was stagnating!
 I made some adjustments to my diet, but I’ve decided to take it one step further and follow the Blogilates 90 Challenge Meal Plan with some modifications*.
 I realize I won’t see perfect results by cutting corners on some items, but I’m not doing this to enter a fitness competition, I just want a better diet!

 The Blogilates Meal Plan is seriously heavy on protein, so it’s going to go over and above to solve my problem of not getting enough.
 There’s only one big downside: